cjoshmartin/AI-Final-cheetsheet/README.md

-# AI-Final-cheetsheet
+# AI-Final-cheatsheet
-Pandoc cheetsheet written in markdown

 Hello, this is the AI Final Cheat Sheet.
+May God bless us.